return42/sphkerneldoc/linux_src_doc/drivers/clk/samsung/clk_h.rst

 reg_base
     virtual address for the register base.

-clk_data
-    holds clock related data like clk\* and number of clocks.

 lock
     maintains exclusion between callbacks for a given clock-provider.

+clk_data
+    holds clock related data like clk_hw\* and number of clocks.

 .. _`samsung_clock_alias`: